yuhattor/copilot-patterns/contents/en/design-pattern/context-less-architecture.md

 <img src="https://img.shields.io/badge/Lv0-Pattern_Idea-blueviolet">

+{% hint style="info" %}
+Loosely coupled architectures themselves are also recommended in many cases, and this pattern is consistent with that idea.
+However, more discussion is needed to tie the context of AI Powered development to the broader architecture discussion and justify it.
+By all means, let the discussion begin.
+{% endhint %}

 ### Description

 Contextless architecture is a design pattern that limits coding to smaller, well-defined contexts within a system.
 By breaking complex programs into loosely coupled, independent components, this architecture improves maintainability, scalability, and flexibility.